 Mr. Winston Ling’s declaration that Brazil could be the new China is seemingly too optimistic and therefore must obviously be taken with caution.
 Nevertheless, it is still a strong indication of the exciting opportunities awaiting investors and entrepreneurs who are interested in company formation in Brazil.
 Profitable investors and companies should take advantage of the potentially lucrative, new opportunities in Brazil.

 With the recent election of Bolsonaro, a wealth of potential business opportunities have arisen.
 Brazil is likely to experience an imminent increase in Foreign Direct Investment (FDI).
 If you are interested in joining this wave of new investors in Brazil, do not hesitate to get in contact with Biz Latin Hub.
-Reach out to our bilingual Country Manager, Bruno, at here for personalized commercial support.
+Reach out to our bilingual team for personalized commercial support.
+Contact us now.